-Luke AFB, which is located about 20 miles northwest of Phoenix, is the primary U.S. Air Force training facility for F-16 fighter pilots, who now regularly train to use night-vision goggles.
+Located about 20 miles northwest of Phoenix, Luke Air Force Base (AFB) is the primary U.S. Air Force training facility for F-16 fighter pilots, who now regularly train to use night-vision goggles.
 With the installed systems, pilots use real Night Vision Goggles (NVGs) that are stimulated by Christie Digital Systems Matrix StIM projectors.
 The solid state LED projectors provide simultaneous and independent control over both the visible and near-IR spectrum using LED illumination.

 Delivered systems and virtual terrain

-As part of the sale, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR).
+As part of the initial VRSG delivery in 2010, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR) with the East Tactical Range (ETAC) airfield with geographically located 3D models of all of the range targets.
 The terrain is in MetaVR's round-earth Metadesic format from natural color imagery.
 Imagery of the area of Arizona around Luke AFB is 1-meter resolution, BMGR is 0.50 m and the Luke airfield and its immediate on-base surroundings is .30 m resolution.